weldisson/express-bedrock-rag/README.md

 # File to GPT

-This project allows you to input files as the source of truth for an AI to base its responses on.
+This is an API that uses LangChain, Bedrock, and Postgres pgvector to provide Recovery-Augmented Generation (RAG) functionality.
+This project has two main endpoints: one for uploading files to the RAG system and another for interacting with the Claude3 model through AWS Bedrock.

 ## Prerequisites